Baby performing in drag at Enby Party

 Creative Direction

-Given the timelessness of our community, I wanted to create an illustration that looked older than our current time and play with vintage illustration styles.
-My primary visual inspirations for this design were Betty Boop and Mario Kart.
-The motorcycle that I drew is loosely inspired by a Honda Shadow, the motorcycle that Goners MC (one of the artists on the bill) rides.
-I added the flame text in to embody the energy and rage of our community.
-In reality, we are under attack in this country and a lot of us carry anger related to this.
+In reality, our community is under attack in this country and a lot of us carry anger related to this.
 By organizing for our community, we can redirect our rage into building networks of love and protection for one another.
 When we congregate, relationships are fostered and resilience is built through connection to one another.
 These characters look happy, strong and rightfully so, a little mad.
 I drew this drawing overnight, watching Betty Boop on an iPhone in a vintage RV trailer in Packwood, WA at the base of Mount Rainier.

 With such an expressive illustration, I chose to use very clean, international style typography, utilizing Helvetica and our Enby Party logotype.
 This typographic treatment is repeatable and has become part of our branding.